georgebv/aiosalesforce/docs/documentation/client.md

 !!! note "Note"

     The `attempt` attribute of the `RetryEvent` indicates sequential number of the retry attempt.
-The first attempt is `1`, the second is `2`, and so on.
+The first retry attempt is `1`, the second is `2`, and so on.
+    Attempt `0` is the initial request and is not a retry.

 !!! note "Note"